lorikayman/RebisTheory/src/lib/rebis_theory.md

 This cosmology of heavenly kingdom, material realm, and of Underworld with the Blinding Abyss seem to match here the general basics of norse mythology - Asgard as home of the Aesir and Vanir clans, Midgard being the realm of mortals, and frozen over underworld known as Niflheim.

-#### Stone Constructs

-Stone [gun puppies](https://wiki.spiralknights.com/Gun_puppies) possess design slosely similar to appearance of Drakon battle sprites.
-They were invented by tortomega, resembling drakes, set to guard the halls of the castles.
-Gun and Rocket Puppies' exterior was made of stone with mechanical internals, as seen by the cracked shells of tier 1 turrets.

-They had same design of dragons present in titans' castles, these designs would be later enhanced by gremlins with gun puppies of tiers 2 and 3, explicitly elemental, with the addition of elemental essences contained near spiral imagery carved into a stone slabs on top of gun puppies' heads ([Red Rover](https://wiki.spiralknights.com/Gun_Puppy#Red_Rover), [Slush Puppy](https://wiki.spiralknights.com/Gun_Puppy#Slush_Puppy), [Sick Puppy](https://wiki.spiralknights.com/Gun_Puppy#Sick_Puppy), [Sparky](https://wiki.spiralknights.com/Gun_Puppy#Sparky)).
-The elemental essences in question are 5 star materials of icon like the [Storm Chaser](https://wiki.spiralknights.com/Storm_Chaser).

-Gun puppies of tier 2 and 3 have more mechanical design, with the base at which the rotation of the turret happens, having bolts.
-Tier 1 gun puppies don't have any external mechanical elements, looking practically the same as the statues at [Gloaming Wildwoods](https://wiki.spiralknights.com/Gloaming_Wildwoods), [Aurora Isles](https://wiki.spiralknights.com/Aurora_Isles) and [Haven](https://wiki.spiralknights.com/Town_Square).

-Reskins resembling [gun puppy](https://wiki.spiralknights.com/Drakon_(Gun_Pup)) for Drakon battle sprite has more advanced design, as has exposed gun barrel present at the back, but also visible wires handing from where the mounting base should be.
-At the same time, Roarmulus twins or Project R, have artillery mounted on top of turrets.

-Gloaming Wildwoods and [Scarlet Fortress](https://wiki.spiralknights.com/Scarlet_Fortress/Cravat_Hall), apart from the haunted Owlite Keep, contain gun puppies which may point to their presence already at that time as the first constructs.
-If,taken in account previous discussion regarding [origin of castles](#castles), presence of those constructs there can be attributed to a deeper relation of titans and valkyries, and heavenly kingdom as a whole, possibly to a times before supposedly titans stormed the gates of heavenly kingdom, as the technology would have been present across all of those locations.

-Weather tortodrones were present during that time - is unknown as no signs of Underworld influence were present in these castles, apart from suggested [tortomega busts within the halls](#fiendish-statues), as the tortodrones were designed with the [evil eye symbol on their shells](#evil-eye) and connected to devilites even during the time when Skylark crash-landed to Cradle.

 ##### Lumbers as Constructs